-The School of Engineering accommodates a wide range of research interests, with much of the activity spanning the three departments.
-The research conducted within the School is diverse and includes mathematical modelling and experimental measurement-based work.
+The School of Engineering has a wide range of research interests, with much of its research activity spanning the three disciplines within the School.
+The research conducted within the School is highly diverse, includes biomedical tissue engineering, mathematical modelling and experimental measurement-based work.
 Much of the work is collaborative with other Schools in College and with national and international partners.
-Several research groups are recognised as international leaders in their fields; these groups are active in areas such as bioengineering; digital media; energy, transport and the environment; and telecommunications.
+Several research groups are recognised as international leaders in their fields; these groups are active in areas such as biomedical engineering; digital media; energy, transport and the environment; and telecommunications.

-External funding for research is provided from a wide range of sources, including the EU framework programmes, Science Foundation Ireland (Research Frontiers and CSET programmes), HEA (PRTLI programme), Health Research Board, Enterprise Ireland, IRCSET and the Environmental Protection Agency.
-Around 25 postdoctoral fellows and 120 graduate research students are currently involved in research in the School.
-Collectively, staff have published over 1,000 academic research papers over the last five years, shared between international, peer-reviewed journals and conference proceedings.
+External funding for research derives from a wide range of sources, including the European Research Council and the EU framework programmes, Science Foundation Ireland, Health Research Board, Enterprise Ireland, Irish Research Council and the Environmental Protection Agency.
+Within the School of Engineering, there are approximately 60 full-time postdoctoral fellows and over 120 graduate research students currently involved in research.
+Collectively, staff have published over 2,000 academic research papers in the past five years in international, peer-reviewed journals and conference proceedings.

 The School has been increasing its rate of publication in high impact journals in recent years and this trend is expected to continue and increase.
 A number of academic staff act as editors or on the editorial boards of international, peer-reviewed journals and several contribute to the organisation of international conferences or to the assessment of research in other academic institutions and of research grant applications.